Claim your freebie!

 - reduce stress levels & create time for you & your family

 - pay off debt, make smart savings & build wealth

-The Finance for Freedom series of posts are inspiring and motivating stories of how the choices people make can help them to be happier, healthier and wealthier.
+The Master Your Money series of posts are inspiring and motivating stories of how the choices people make can help them to be happier, healthier and wealthier.
 This particular one focuses on why having multiple income streams is important.

 Tell us a bit about you and your family

 I’m Emma, mummy to two beautiful little girls and wife to my lovely husband.
 We met in Australia when we were both working out there on secondment from our firms in London.
 We fell in love, married in the beautiful Barrier Reef, got our Australian citizenship and with that security, decided to head back home to post-GFC Britain after our first child was born.

 We miss life down under but we are now settled here and are most happy enjoying time spent with our families which we obviously couldn’t do if we were still half way round the world.

 I am fortunate that with my husband in a great job, after maternity leave I didn’t have to return to work.
 My old career as a Chartered Accountant in corporate finance involved long hours and I didn’t want to be that person again once I had children.

 After an extended 4-year maternity leave, I now work 16 hours a week in a local business which is great as I can do the school run and be a fully involved mum but still use my qualifications and brain!